ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a screwdriver?
-Because he wanted to debug the hardware too!
+1. Why did the software developer go broke?
+Because he lost his domain in a phishing scheme!

-2. How does a computer programmer communicate with others?
-In binary code, they speak 0s and 1s!
+2. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had a high level of "firewall" protection!

-3. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+3. Why don't programmers like nature?
+Because they prefer working in the "cloud"!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the software engineer always carry a math book?
+Because they liked to "code" with their algorithms!

 [
-Thu Aug 31 01:06:13 UTC 2023
+Fri Sep  1 01:10:39 UTC 2023
  ]